ssaxel03/unity-recap/README.md

-# unity-recap
+# Summary
-A test project to recap some major concepts about the Unity Engine and the C# language
+<p>This repository serves as a playground for testing concepts and ideas in Unity projects before implementing them in real applications.
+It’s used for experimenting with new solutions and techniques in Unity.</p>